zachdwight/LLM_Training_Prep_3Step/README.md

 ### 2. ✍️ Step 2: `format_json.py`

 This is the **human-in-the-loop stage** where you manually review and refine the raw output from Step 1.
 The goal is to ensure the Q&A pairs are accurate, clear, and high-quality before they are used for training.
+However, you can simply run as-is for formatting if you are ok with potentially more question/answer paring in the next step.

 #### How to Curate the Data